ddefranza/word-embedding-prejudice/README.md

 ## <a name="collect-embeddings"></a>3.
 Collecting pre-trained word embeddings
 > _You shall know a word by the company it keeps_ ([Firth, 1957](https://www.worldcat.org/title/synopsis-of-linguistic-theory-1930-1955/oclc/177240275))

-Pretrained word embeddings are distributed and distributional representations of a language ([Mikolov et al., 2013](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf)).
+Pretrained word embeddings are distributed representations of a language ([Mikolov et al., 2013](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf)).
 A thorough description of word embeddings, the underlying theory, and the specific method used to train the embeddings used in this project is [provided in the paper](#how-to-cite) (DeFranza et al., 2020).
 Briefly, however, word embeddings are a numerical representation of a word in terms of its relative association with all other words observed in a language.

-Given a sufficiently sized corpus, researchers can train their own embeddings using one of the popular algorithms such as [GloVe](https://nlp.stanford.edu/projects/glove/) or [word2vec](http://text2vec.org/).
+Given a large corpus, researchers can train their own embeddings using one of the popular algorithms such as [GloVe](https://nlp.stanford.edu/projects/glove/) or [word2vec](http://text2vec.org/).
 However, developers maintaining implementations of the algorithms and researchers developing new methods have made numerous pretrained word embeddings available.
 These pretrained embeddings are conventient, validated, and interesting in that they are used in a wide range of production systems.
 Examples include word embeddings trained using [GloVe](https://nlp.stanford.edu/projects/glove/) and [fastText](https://fasttext.cc/).

 Our work utilized a set of word embeddings trained using fastText on the [Wikipedia](https://github.com/facebookresearch/fastText/blob/master/docs/pretrained-vectors.md) and [Common Crawl](https://github.com/facebookresearch/fastText/blob/master/docs/crawl-vectors.md) corpora.
 If only a small set of pretrained word embedding models are needed, they can simply be downloaded from the appropriate website.